haskell-works/blog/drafts/2018-07-26-draft-post.md

 3
 ```

-The third function `select1` is the **select** operation which tells us smallest prefix of the given
-bit string that has the given population `n`.
+The third function `select1` is the **select** operation which tells us smallest prefix of the given bit string with the given population `n`.

 Here are some example **select** queries: